jqno/equalsverifier/.github/PULL_REQUEST_TEMPLATE.md

 # NOTE

-- Please run `mvn spotless:apply` to format the code before opening a PR.
+- Please run `mvn spotless:apply` (or `just format`) to format the code before opening a PR.
 Otherwise, GitHub Actions will complain at you 😉.
 - Mutation tests will be run by [PITest](https://pitest.org/) after opening the PR.
 It will post comments in the PR for each issue found.
 Please take a look and fix what makes sense, but don't worry about the ones that don't.